Student Handbook - Academic Information & Policies

 For more information, consult the College Catalog.

 The mission of the academic advisement system is to help students gain the knowledge and skills and develop the attitudes and values needed to become good, responsible decision-makers regarding their educational, career and personal goals.
 Students are assigned advisors during the first few weeks of the semester.
 The advisor will talk with the student to be sure he or she is in the correct program to meet his or her academic and career goals.
-Advisors are available at Southeast Center, Chester County Campuses and the Marple Campus.
-Advisors are assigned by the Assessment Center, 610-359-5322.
+Advisors are available at Southeast Center, Chester County campuses and the Marple Campus.
+Advisors are assigned by the Assessment Services department at

 Each course is assigned a number of credit hours according to the total amount of time that the class meets in one semester and the type of class.
 Associate degree programs require a total of at least 60 credit hours.
 A certificate of proficiency is awarded for 30 credits of an approved career program; a certificate of competency is earned for approved programs of less than 30 credits.